-There were material differences that occurred as a result of not being able to implement as many field trip as we had anticipated and backfill positions adequately.
-However, this did not impact the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services, because other intervention strategies, such as tutoring, were increased and we were overspent in Action #2.
-Strategies like tutoring were principally directed towards our English Language learners, low income and foster youth students.
-Although we were not able to spend all of the planned expenditures in Action 1, students did receive additional academic interventions, and expenditures where increased in Action 2 to provide the English learners the support they needed with Literacy and mathematics.
+There were material differences that occurred as a result of not being able to implement as many field trip as we anticipated and backfill positions adequately.
+However, this did not impact the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services, because other strategies within the action were implemented, and which were principally directed towards our English Language learners, low income and foster youth students.
+Although we were not able to spend all of the planned expenditures in Action 1, students did receive additional academic interventions, such as tutoing, and expenditures where increased in Action 2 to provide the English learners the support they needed with Literacy and mathematics.
 In addition, our students were able to take part in a few experiential learning trips to Las Vegas, Shaver Lake and Rocky Mountains.